tech41gmbh/moralis_hackathon/README.md

 # moralis_hackathon
 Submission Moralis Hackathon.
 This repo cintains the material submitted to the Moralis Hackhaton 31.1.2022

-Project: Youfoundme - Decentralized Identity for Web3 and the Metaverse https://youfoundme.io
+Project: Youfoundme - Decentralized Identity for Web3 and Metaverse https://youfoundme.io